-NPPD signed a Memorandum of Understanding with the EPA in July, 2000, to become partners in the Environmental Protection Agency’s (EPA’s) Sulfur Hexafluoride (SF6) Partnership for Electric Power Systems.
+NPPD signed a Memorandum of Understanding with the EPA in July 2000, to become partners in the Environmental Protection Agency’s (EPA’s) Sulfur Hexafluoride (SF6) Partnership for Electric Power Systems.
 This is a voluntary partnership to reduce SF6 emissions.
-SF6 is a gas that is used in circuit breakers and other switchgear as an electrical insulator.
-SF6 is a highly potent greenhouse gas, over 23,900 times more effective at trapping infrared radiation than carbon dioxide.
-SF6 in not currently regulated by the EPA.
+SF6 is a gas that is used in circuit breakers and other switchgear as an effective electrical insulator.
+SF6 is also a very strong greenhouse gas, many times more effective at trapping infrared radiation than carbon dioxide.
+SF6 is not currently regulated by the EPA.

-NPPD’s participation in the partnership requires NPPD to establish a policy for proper handling of SF6, which includes a commitment to recycle SF6 and to establish a maintenance program and equipment replacement strategy.
+NPPD’s participation in the partnership required NPPD to establish a policy for proper handling of SF6, which includes a commitment to recycle SF6, and to establish a maintenance program and equipment replacement strategy.
 The policy also ensures that only trained personnel handle SF6.
-NPPD has established an emission reduction goal and annually inventories emissions of SF6 and submits annual progress reports to the EPA.
+NPPD established an emission reduction goal, annually inventories SF6 emissions, and submits an annual emission report to the EPA.